BawdyAnarchist/quBSD/README.md

 ***AppVMs*** clone a designated rootVM same as appjail, with persistent /home.
 ***DispVMs*** No persistent data.
 Completely destroyed upon VM shutdown.

-Host remains offline, except for updates.
-Physical network card and USBs are isolated in VMs (nicvm and usbvm)
+Host heavily firewalled except for NTP and updates Physical network card and USBs are isolated in VMs (nicvm and usbvm)

 ### Additional Features